broxtopd/SFM-Processing/README.md

 to the point clouds.
 If dealing with snow, this script needs to have a first guess snow depth map because it is effectively clamping the
 SfM model to the reference model ground cloud (plus the first guess difference map).

-To run these scripts, python and R should be installed (and accessable from the command line - e.g. on the system path if the provided batch files are to run properly).
-Additionally, they require the US forest service's FUSION software (http://forsys.cfr.washington.edu/fusion/fusionlatest.html), CloudCompare software (http://www.danielgm.net/cc/release/) and the GDAL utility programs (https://gdal.org/download.html) to be installed and also on the system path.
-Other dependencies in the python and R scripts are listed in the scripts, themselves, but most likely, the R LidR library, as well as the python gdal and possibly numpy libraries will need to be installed (e.g. using 'install.packages("LidR")' and 'pip install gdal').